MACH2Simulations/Machs_Scripts/scripts/reporting/GetAndLogGroupMeberships.md

 id: MS-Reporting-LogGroupMemberships
 ---

-# Log AD Group Memberships of an OU
+# Log AD Group Memberships

 This script will create a text file containing group memberships, for each member of the OU Specified in the search base.
 This script will work on